tfpauly/privacy-proxy/draft-private-access-tokens.md

 `skP` is the private key corresponding to ORIGIN_TOKEN_KEY, known only to the Issuer.

-The Issuer also uses the CLIENT_GROUP_ID from the request to determine the GROUP_ORIGIN_ID, as described in {{issuer-state}}.

 The Issuer generates an HTTP response with status code 200 whose body consists of blind_sig, and the content type set as "message/access-token-response".
-The GROUP_ORIGIN_ID is sent in a "Group-Origin-ID" header.
-This response is sent to the Mediator.

 ~~~
 :status = 200
 content-type = message/access-token-response
 content-length = 512
-group-origin-id = GROUP_ORIGIN_ID

 <Bytes containing the blind_sig>
 ~~~

 ### Mediator-to-Client Response

-If the Mediator receives a successful HTTP response with status code 200, it extracts the GROUP_ORIGIN_ID and uses it to validate that the ANON_ORIGIN_ID of the Client's request corresponded to a unique ORIGIN_NAME.
-If the GROUP_ORIGIN_ID matches any previously seen GROUP_ORIGIN_ID for a different ANON_ORIGIN_ID during the same policy window, the Mediator MUST drop the token response, and send an HTTP 400 error back to the Client.
-Otherwise, it stores the GROUP_ORIGIN_ID for this Client and ANON_ORIGIN_ID, if this is the first request for a specific ANON_ORIGIN_ID.

-Apart from GROUP_ORIGIN_ID errors, the Mediator forwards all HTTP responses unmodified to the Client as the response to the original request for this issuance.
+The Mediator forwards all HTTP responses unmodified to the Client as the response to the original request for this issuance.

 When the Mediator detects successful token issuance, it MUST increment the counter in its state for the number of tokens issued to the Client for the ANON_ORIGIN_ID.